 At 11 am on Sunday 21 February 2021 Len passed away at his home surrounded by his loving family; having spent two years battling with cancer.
 Len was a Trustee and volunteer at the Aviation Heritage Foundation’s Welsh Spitfire Museum in Haverfordwest where he had contributed to the success of the museum since its inception in 2008.

 The funeral service was held at Parc Gwyn Crematorium in Narberth on Monday 29 March 2021.
 The service was attended by Len’s family and the Foundation was represented by Len’s friends and colleagues.
 Due to covid-19 restrictions many of Len’s friends had to pay their last respects by lining the route and watching the service online.

-restoration of many of the museum’s exhibit’s that will continue to be on display for the
+Len skilfully built many excellent models for the museum and was responsible for the restoration of many of the museum’s exhibit’s that will continue to be on display for the enjoyment of others.

 Rest in Peace Len.
 It was an honour to have known you.

 4 April 2021